Jeff Bogard: Reflections on R.E.A. Homes

 Jeff: Definitely!
 My wife and kids for believing in and supporting me.
 I’d also like to thank all of my trade partners—they are a key extension of my business.
 At the end of the day, R.E.A.
 Homes is providing a service and an experience.
 I couldn’t do that without them.
 And last, but certainly not least, I want to thank my clients.
 Without their passion and demand for High Performance Luxury Homes℠, R.E.A.
 Homes would cease to exist.

 Q: Do you have a vision or dream for R.E.A.
-Homes’ next 10 years?
+Homes’ in the future?

 Jeff: We will never be satisfied with maintaining the home building industry’s status quo.
 Our team is constantly seeking additional education and training in home building’s best practices and products.
 Our culture of excellence means we’re always looking for home building advancements—both in the United States and worldwide.